habi/gratipay.com/www/about/policies/terms-of-service.md

 on the Service, you agree that payments via the Project will be used exclusively to support the Work described in the Project's profile.

-  1. Project Owners can make payments to Collaborators because of their collaboration in the Project's Work and for no other reason.
+  1. Project Owners may only make payments to Collaborators for their collaboration in the Project's Work.

   1. Gratipay is not a party to any agreement between Project Owners and Givers, and is not responsible to either the Project Owner or the Giver if